stanislaspiron/F5-RADIUS-SERVER/README.md

     *   if not : drop the packet

 *   the password is decrypted with radius secret

-*   if request code is **Access-Request**, an APM session is created and radius attributes are set as session variable (including username and password)

-*   Access session is evaluated and return `allow` or `deny` result

-*   If the Access policy include radius attribute stored in variable `session.result.radius_attr`, attributes are added to the radius response

 *   return **Access-Accept** or **Access-Reject** response code based on the session result.